Cypress Tree Class 2023 - 2024

 Art

-This half term, we will explore the skill of drawing, in particular 'Viewpoints and perspectives'.
-Throughout this topic, children will critically evaluate the work of Edward Munch and use this to help inform their final piece.
+This half term, we will explore the skill of sculpture, focusing on the title: Someone’s rubbish is another person’s treasure'.
+Throughout this topic, children will critically evaluate the work of Michelle Stitzlein and use this to help inform their final piece.

 Music